 Help to Do It Well

-If you feel you need more encouragement or wisdom in what you should say to someone with cancer, read my article, “What Not to Say to Someone Who Has Cancer.”
+If you feel you need more help with what you should say to someone with cancer, read my other article, “What Not to Say to Someone Who Has Cancer.”

 Note: We are not doctors and we cannot answer your medical questions.
 However, we welcome your questions about finding hope and knowing God.